EIDAS: European Self-Sovereign Identity Framework

-The European Union started creating an eIDAS compatible European Self-Sovereign Identity Framework (ESSIF).
+The European Union started creating an eIDAS compatible European Self-Sovereign Identity Framework (ESSIF), but in many countries, users need to be Google or Apple customers to use eIDAS services.

 EUTL

 The European Union Trusted Lists (EUTL) is a public list of over 200 active and legacy Trust Service Providers (TSPs) that are specifically accredited to deliver the highest levels of compliance with the EU eIDAS electronic signature regulation.